ghotala/gauge-chart/README.md

 * works with **multiple series** - every value will get a separate micro-gauge, radiating around the weighted average of all values displayed in the center
 * renders a **half-circle** or **full-circle** chart
 * **css-styled** - you can redecorate or rearrange elements with pure css.
 Prefer a different color set?
 Override the existing one with custom style.
 Want a different starting angle?
 Control it with a css transformation
-* **animated** - you can turn animations on to get better visibility of changes when datasource gets updated (see 'IE support' section for information on IE 9 animations issues)
+* **animated** - you can turn animations on to get better visibility of changes when datasource gets updated

 ## Known issues